frostworx/Deep-Live-Cam_uvc-gadget/README.md

 with some lame hack and scripts which add uvc-gadget functionality to the project.
 _(pretty sure upstream will have a rtps stream-out functionality soon, which will make the Deep-Live-Cam hack part of this project obsolete)_

-*massive la, low fps, no audio...*
+*massive lag, low fps, no audio...*

 I doubt I will spend much time into polishing this and it is too fragile to get it merged into upstream.
 You better should wait until someone provides a more straightforward solution - you have been warned :)